xuankimtran/docs-1/pages/katalon-studio/docs/remove-license.md

 ## Remove a license

-This action removes the license associated with that machine ID and those licenses are available to be attributed again.
-That User can still use the free Katalon product.
+This action removes a license associated with a machine ID.
+This license is then available to be attributed again.
+The User that was using the license can still use the free Katalon product.

 > Notice:
 >